All Episodes

 Oh, I see.

-Well, perhaps, all although the advertiser community as a whole has not given up on the financial health of the 2554 demographic.
+Well, perhaps, although the advertiser community as a whole has not given up on the financial health of the 2554 demographic.

-I mean, if you want to see it in action, if you want to see advertising in action.
+I mean, if you want to see it in action, if you want to see advertising in action, if you want to learn everything about advertising you can, just watch the Super Bowl.

-And just watch the commercials in the Super Bowl, and you will see.
+And just watch the commercials in the Super Bowl and you will see.

 It's their job.

-They have one job to separate people from their money willingly.
+They have one job, to separate people from their money willingly.

 In fact, socialists decry this.

-And communists John Kenneth Galbreth, who I must say was one of Mr. Buckley's closest friends, big time leftist economists, hated consumerism, hated advertising, because he looked at it as a total uh what's the word it was an insult to him.
+And communists, John Kenneth Galbreth, who I must say was one of Mr. Buckley's closest friends, big-time leftist economists, hated consumerism, hated advertising because he looked at it as a total, what's the word?

-He thought it was it was dehumanizing.
+He thought it was dehumanizing.

 He thought the whole idea of convincing people that they needed or wanted things that they didn't need or want was an abomination.